 On the non-road side, we work closely with customers to implement electric transportation solutions within their companies and to evaluate the cost savings related to those technologies.
 We are currently testing a prototype battery unit on trucks within our fleet.
 This unit is designed to power trucks at customer sites with electricity stored in a battery instead of running truck engines.
 This will reduce fleet emissions, reduce noise at work sites, and save money on vehicle maintenance.

 U.S. Department of Energy Support

-Alabama and Georgia are among 24 states to receive a U.S. Department of Energy grant to support community planning for plug-in EVs and charging infrastructure.
-The $545,400 grant — one of the largest awarded — will benefit the entire Southeast region.
-The money is part of the DOE's Clean Cities initiative to help bolster public-private partnerships that advance EV technologies.
-A total of $8.5 million will be spread throughout 16 projects in those 24 states.
+Alabama and Georgia were among 24 states to receive a U.S. Department of Energy grant to support community planning for plug-in EVs and charging infrastructure.
+The $545,400 grant — one of the largest awarded — is benefitting the entire Southeast region.
+The money was part of the DOE's Clean Cities initiative to help bolster public-private partnerships that advance EV technologies.
+A total of $8.5 million was spread throughout 16 projects in those 24 states.

 The DOE Grand Challenge